Chaos and Synchronization in Financial Leverages Dynamics: Modeling Systemic Risk with Coupled Unimodal Maps: Introduction

 This paper will primarily focus on this broader definition of systemic risk.
 As briefly explained below, the dynamics of the returns of the assets (and thus the evolution of the level of systemic risk in the ``broad'' sense) are intimately related to the evolution of the \textit{leverages} of the banks.

-The leverage $\lambda$ of a market agent, such as a bank, is defined as the ratio between the value of the assets held $A$, i.e. the economic resources the bank owns, and the value of its equity $E$, i.e. what remains of the asset value after subtracting the liabilities to which the bank is subject to.
+The leverage $\lambda$ of a market agent, such as a bank, is defined as the ratio between the value of the assets held $A$, i.e. the economic resources the bank owns, and the value of its equity $E$, i.e. what remains of the asset value after subtracting the liabilities $L$ to which the bank is subject to, for instance (so that $E=A-L$).
 As the name itself suggests, a large leverage means an amplification of resources invested, which is made possible by the bank borrowing money to invest (a ``pumping'' of money from the creditors allows the bank to amplify its invested resources) and which translates into an amplification of gains, but also losses.

 The relationship between leverage and risk has indeed already been suggested by many (\cite{acharya2016banks,adrian2010liquidity,adrian2014procyclical,fostel2008leverage,huizinga2012bank,nuno2017bank}), and depends on the following mechanism.
-In order to maximize gain, banks want to be as leveraged as possible, as a larger leverage will in general allow for more opportunities to make profit by buying on margin.
+In order to maximize gain, banks want to be as leveraged as possible, as a larger leverage will in general allow for more opportunities to make profit by buying on margin (i.e. by investing borrowed money).
 On the other hand, banks have to face limitations on the maximum attainable leverage imposed by financial regulations in order to make the financial system more robust and resilient.